 Day 13 Jaipur

-Today your full city tour with a local guide will include the impressive Amber Fort; the City Palace, which sprawls over one-seventh of the area in the walled city; Jantar Mandir observatory, consisting of huge astronomical instruments; and Hawa Mahal – the photogenic ornamental facade of this ‘Palace of Winds’ is a prominent landmark in Jaipur.
+Explore Jaipur today with a full city tour with a local guide that includes the impressive Amber Fort; the City Palace, which sprawls over one-seventh of the area in the walled city; Jantar Mantar observatory, consisting of huge astronomical instruments; and Hawa Mahal – the photogenic ornamental facade of this ‘Palace of Winds’ is a prominent landmark in Jaipur.

-End your day long sightseeing with a walking tour of Old Jaipur.
+Late in the day, enjoy a guided walking tour of Old Jaipur.
 The bazaars between the Badi (Large) and Chhoti (Small) Chaupar (Square) in the old city of Jaipur feature some of the best sights that the city has to offer.
 You will be taken through the labyrinth of colourful alleys where artisans make puppets, bangles, and other local handicrafts.
 You will also visit the jewellery market or Johari Bazaar, explore architecturally interesting havelis (mansions), and stop by bangle shops in Maniharon ka Rasta and the flower sellers near Choti Chaupar.